chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 ==================

 To build GS1 barcodes in Odoo, combine multiple pieces of information using the specified barcode pattern.
-The :abbr:`A.I (application identifier)` indicates the beginning of the barcode.
+The :abbr:`A.I. (application identifier)` indicates the beginning of the barcode.
 Most barcode patterns have a flexible length, unless specified (such as barcodes for dates).

 Some patterns must match the exact amount of numeric or letter characters for the rule, and other patterns have a flexible length of characters.
-When the pattern has a flexible length, the information should be either placed at the end of the GS1 barcode or either followed by a separator (`\x1D`).
+When the pattern has a flexible length, the information should either be placed at the end of the GS1 barcode or be followed by a separator (`\x1D`).
 Barcode patterns are universally defined and understood by systems interpreting GS1 barcodes.
 To describe the patterns concisely, Odoo uses regular expressions.
 Every barcode pattern has an `application identifier <barcode/operations/app-id>`_ (A.I.), which is a required 2-4 digit